Toddler play: why it’s important

 - develop physical skills.

 Toddlers love playing with you, so the key thing is to spend time playing with them.

 What to expect from toddler play

-Unstructured play is important at this age.
-This is play that just happens, depending on what takes your child’s interest.
-For example, sometimes your child might feel like doing something active, like jumping, running and dancing.
-Other times he might enjoy quiet activities like drawing, reading or sorting blocks.
+At this age, you’ll probably see plenty of unstructured play.
+This is play that just happens, depending on what takes your toddler’s interest at the time.
+For example, sometimes your toddler might feel like doing loud or active things, like dancing.
+Other times they might enjoy a quiet activity, like drawing.

 Your toddler’s play will probably vary in pace and focus.
-Sometimes he’ll look at something quickly and move on.
-Other times he’ll stop and explore an object.
+Sometimes they’ll look at something quickly and move on.
+Other times they’ll stop and explore an object.
 This means that simple activities with a toddler – like collecting the mail – might take a bit longer than you think.

-By the time your toddler is three, she might be enjoying ‘pretend’ games like dress ups and playing house.
+By the time your toddler is 3, they might be enjoying ‘pretend’ games like dress-ups and playing house.
 This type of imaginative and creative play helps your toddler express and explore complex emotions like frustration, sadness and anger.